apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 ## Bootstrapping a Storage Plugin

-If you need to add a storage plugin to Drill and do not want to use a web browser, you can create a [bootstrap-storage-plugins.json](https://github.com/apache/drill/blob/master/contrib/storage-hbase/src/main/resources/bootstrap-storage-plugins.json) file and include it on the classpath when starting Drill.
-The storage plugin loads when Drill starts up.
+If you need to add a storage plugin configurationto Drill and do not want to use a web browser, you can create a [bootstrap-storage-plugins.json](https://github.com/apache/drill/blob/master/contrib/storage-hbase/src/main/resources/bootstrap-storage-plugins.json) file and include it on the classpath when starting Drill.
+The storage plugin configuration loads when Drill starts up.

-Bootstrapping a storage plugin works only when the first drillbit in the cluster first starts up.
-The configuration is stored in zookeeper, preventing Drill from picking up the boostrap-storage-plugins.json again.
+Bootstrapping a storage plugin configuration works only when the first Drillbit in the cluster first starts up.
+The configuration is stored in ZooKeeper, preventing Drill from picking up the bootstrap-storage-plugins.json again.

 After cluster startup, you have to use the REST API or Drill Web UI to add a storage plugin configuration.
-Alternatively, you can modify the entry in zookeeper by uploading the json file for that plugin to the /drill directory of the zookeeper installation, or by just deleting the /drill directory if you do not have configuration properties to preserve.
+Alternatively, you can modify the entry in ZooKeeper by uploading the json file for that plugin to the /drill directory of the zookeeper installation, or by just deleting the /drill directory if you do not have configuration properties to preserve.

-If you configure an HBase storage plugin using bootstrap-storage-plugins.json file and HBase is not installed, you might experience a delay when executing the queries.
-Configure the [HBase client timeout](http://hbase.apache.org/book.html#config.files) and retry settings in the config block of HBase plugin instance configuration.
+If you load an HBase storage plugin configuration using bootstrap-storage-plugins.json file and HBase is not installed, you might experience a delay when executing the queries.
+Configure the [HBase client timeout](http://hbase.apache.org/book.html#config.files) and retry settings in the config block of the HBase plugin configuration.